Sp3ch/spring-petclinic/readme.md

-and there's also a line of text at the end cos why not and also I’m lazy to figure out what else to change in this repo
+and there's also a line of text at the end cos why not and also I’m lazy to figure out what else to change in this repo and you can't even imagine how lazy and idealess I am